nuts-foundation/nuts-specification/rfc/rfc015-node-identity.md

 A great example for this is [V2 protocol?](rfc015-node-identity.md) where the added `to` header on the transaction is encrypted with the DID encryption key of the service provider.
 Decrypting such a header is a trial and error proces where the number of tries is reduced by a factor of hundreds.

-To find the correct service provider for a DID, the DID Document must link to the DID Document of the service provider.
+To find the correct service provider for a DID, the DID Document MUST link to the DID Document of the service provider.
 The `NutsComm` service is reused for this purpose.
 It'll contain a reference instead of an actual endpoint.

 ```